wilfred11/auto-encoder-other/readme.md

 <img width="220" height="160" alt="compare-aencoder-convencoder-original" src="https://github.com/user-attachments/assets/33f56701-70ff-41df-9ac5-abc495f21e2b" />

+### Autoencoder embeddings

+As the autoencoder compresses data to two dimensions it is fairly simple to visualize it.

 ### PCA and autoencoders

 The whole idea of compression -representing data with the least possible features- is comparable with the idea of principal component analysis (PCA).